 Let’s be honest.
 The past year has been tough and thinking out of the box for bookings is a real need to keep afloat.

-How mid-term rentals fit in with your short-term rental strategy?
+How do mid-term rentals fit in with your short-term rental strategy?

-Let’s look at a few things to optimise properties for mid-term rentals.
+Let’s look at a few things to optimize properties for mid-term rentals.